SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND.md

 That means layer semantics are part of the main staged scene pipeline rather than a second GPU composition subsystem.

-The one exception is a `BeginLayer` that requires a scoped Apply.
-The ordered encoder turns that layer into a `ScopedLayer` operation that renders into an offscreen texture and composites back onto the parent target, as described above.
+The one exception is a layer containing Apply.
+The ordered encoder retains explicit `BeginLayer` and `EndLayer` operations around the layer's child ranges.
+The transactional executor can then replay work across root and nested-layer targets without recursively rebuilding operation topology.

 ## Scratch Growth And Retry